Svatunek-Lab/chemview-docs/docs/quickstart.md

 - Drag a file into the browser.
 - Open using the file menu.
 - Load a structure by using a name or SMILES with the "LUPESYMBOL Molecule" button or by hitting "n" over the molecule view area.
-- Load remote files using `&?file=filename.extension`.
+- Load remote files using `/?file=filename.extension` at the end of the link.

 ## Navigate through file